 - A market leader with significant scale and breadth.
-We are a leading global provider of technology-enabled background and identity verification services across a wide array of industries and geographies -completing 95 million searches across over 240 countries and territories in 35 languages for over 50,000 highly-diversified clients during the year ended December 31, 2021.
-We are a market leader in the U.S., Canada, Europe, the Middle East and Africa ("EMEA") and the Asia Pacific ("APAC").
-Our global fulfillment capabilities are supported by operations in 13 jurisdictions-the U.S., Canada, the United Kingdom (the "U.K."), the Netherlands, Poland, the United Arab Emirates, Singapore, Malaysia, China, India, the Philippines, Hong Kong and Australia.
-We believe this differentiates Sterling with large, marquee clients who demand sophisticated solutions across broad enterprises with nuanced operating priorities, as well as SMB clients that are experiencing hyper-growth and need to hire employees rapidly but lack the systems, infrastructure, and regulatory expertise to do so. - · Award-winning, proprietary technology platform and extensive global product suite.
+We are a leading global provider of technology-enabled background and identity verification services across a wide array of industries and geographies-completing 110 million searches across over 240 countries and territories in 35 languages for over 50,000 highly-diversified clients during the year ended December 31, 2022.
+We are a market leader in the U.S., Canada and many markets throughout the world, including within Europe, the Middle East and Africa ("EMEA"), Asia Pacific ("APAC") and Latin America.
+Our global fulfillment capabilities are supported by operations in 16 jurisdictions-the U.S., Australia, Brazil, Canada, China, Colombia, Hong Kong, India, Malaysia, Mexico, the Netherlands, the Philippines, Poland, Singapore, the United Arab Emirates and the U.K. We believe this differentiates Sterling with large, marquee clients who demand sophisticated solutions across broad enterprises with nuanced operating priorities. - Award-winning, proprietary technology platform and extensive global product suite.